-Traditionally, the honeymoon usually follows the wedding, but leave it to two enterprising Connectbrazil types to turn the tables on matrimony.
+Traditionally, the honeymoon usually follows the wedding, but leave it to two enterprising Connect Brazil types to turn the tables on matrimony.

 A wedding in Brazil?
 You bet – right in the heart of Rio.
-Recently, one Washington D.C. couple took their love of each (and Brazilian music) into consideration in planning their nuptials.
+That was the idea for one Washington D.C. couple when took their love of each other (and for Brazilian music) into consideration in planning their nuptials.

 The couple had this to say about their big plans: “We are both jazz musicians.
 We love Brazilian music and want to explore Bahian culture in northeast Brazil.
 We’re also interested in outdoorsy rainforest time and chocolate.
 Hostels are fine, and anything classier is great.”

 More adventurous?
 Consider that Brazil also has a number of all-inclusive resorts on the Northeastern coast and even several world-class waterparks for those wanting to make a big splash.

-Then, there’s Carnaval, Brazilian rhythms infused with reggae or jazz… or urban and rap.
-Explore to find music that requires nothing more than a triangle and an accordion.
+Then, there’s Carnaval, Brazilian rhythms infused with reggae or jazz… or urban funk, Brazilian rock, and rap.
+Explore them all to find music that requires nothing more than a triangle and an accordion.

 A destination wedding in Brazil can really deliver great value because of the favorable exchange rate on the dollar.
 Plus, a lifetime’s worth of memories.

 So if there are wedding bells in your future, why not add them to a Brazilian beat?

 Stories like ‘Wedding Bells, Brazilian Style’ are what we do.
 Why don’t you join us?